Table of contents

 • #1Introduction

-• #3Day 2: Immersing in the Vibrant Culture of Pest
+• #3Day 2: Engaging in the Rich Culture of Pest

 • #4Day 3: Exploring the Charming Streets of Budapest